 For policymakers and businesses to better understand the economy and to formulate appropriate policies, up-to-date and accurate estimates of gross domestic product (GDP) and other important measures, such as the personal saving rate, are essential.
 BEA’s estimate release and revision schedule is designed to provide the most timely estimates possible while taking advantage of progressively more complete and more accurate source data as they become available from the Census Bureau, the Bureau of Labor Statistics, and other sources.

 An overview of BEA’s revision processes and the source data are described in “Taking the Pulse of Economy: Measuring GDP,” by J. Steven Landefeld, Eugene P. Seskin, and Barbara M. Fraumeni in the Spring 2008 issue of the Journal of Economic Perspectives.
 The methodologies underlying the national accounts are described in detail in Concepts and Methods of the U.S. National Income and Product Accounts on the BEA Web site.

-- The revisions to long-term growth rates are small, averaging less than 0.1 percentage point for average growth rates over the comprehensive benchmark revisions between 1985 and 2009.
+- Revisions to long-term growth rates are small, averaging less than 0.1 percentage point for average growth rates over the 1993–2012 period.

 - There are no substantial revisions—as measured by the shares of GDP or GDI—to key measures, such as investment and government expenditures or the national saving rate.

 - The revisions to the contributions of key components of GDP growth are small and do not substantially change the ordinal rankings of the components’ contributions to growth over expansions and contractions.

 - The overall pattern of change in GDP over business cycles is little changed by the revisions (see charts 1 and 2 below).